donnemartin/dev-setup/README.md

 **Notes:**

-* `.dots` will initially prompt you to enter your password.
+* `setup.sh` will initially prompt you to enter your password.
-* `.dots` might ask you to re-enter your password at certain stages of the installation.
+* `setup.sh` might ask you to re-enter your password at certain stages of the installation.
-* If OS X updates require a restart, simply run `.dots` again to resume where you left off.
+* If OS X updates require a restart, simply run `setup.sh` again to resume where you left off.
 * When installing the Xcode command line tools, a dialog box will confirm installation.
     * Once Xcode is installed, follow the instructions on the terminal to continue.
-* `.dots` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.
+* `setup.sh` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.
-* **When `.dots` completes, be sure to restart your computer for all updates to take effect.**
+* **When `setup.sh` completes, be sure to restart your computer for all updates to take effect.**

 I encourage you to read through Section 1 so you have a better idea of what each installation script does.
-The following discussions describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.
+The following discussions describe in greater detail what is executed when running the [setup.sh](https://github.com/donnemartin/dev-setup/blob/master/setup.sh) script.

-### bootstrap.sh script
+### update.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/commands.png">
   <br/>
 </p>

-The `bootstrap.sh` script will sync the dev-setup repo to your local home directory.
+The `update.sh` script will sync the dev-setup repo to your local working directory.
 This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this repo describes some of the customizations.

 #### Running with Git

 First, fork or [clone the repo](#clone-the-repo).
-The `bootstrap.sh` script will pull in the latest version and copy the files to your home folder `~`:
+The `update.sh` script will pull in the latest version and copy the files to your working directory:

-    $ source bootstrap.sh
+    $ source update.sh

 To update later on, just run that command again.

 Alternatively, to update while avoiding the confirmation prompt:

-    $ set -- -f; source bootstrap.sh
+    $ set -- -f; source update.sh

 #### Running without Git

-To sync dev-setup to your local home directory without Git, run the following:
+To download dev-setup to your local working directory without Git, run the following:

-    $ cd ~; curl -#L https://github.com/donnemartin/dev-setup/tarball/master | tar -xzv --strip-components 1 --exclude={README.md,bootstrap.sh,LICENSE}
+    $ curl -#L https://github.com/donnemartin/dev-setup/tarball/master | tar -xzv --strip-components 1 --exclude={README.md,update.sh,LICENSE}

 To update later on, just run that command again.